Stanković Musical School: Architecture of the building

-The original house was built in the nineties of the 19th century as a single-storey residential building, and for the needs of the music school and singing band "Stanković", two floors were added in 1914 according to the project of the architect Petar Bajalović.
+The original house was built in the 1890s as a single-storey residential building, and for the needs of the music school and singing band "Stanković", two floors were added in 1914 according to the project of the architect Petar Bajalović.
 The building was academically formed, divided into three horizontal registers, rustic floor, zone of floors with a central outlet (oriel window) and sub-roof zone.
 In addition, there are also certain decorative elements of Art Nouveau.
 The window openings of the second floor are arched, accented by аrchivolts.
 The center of the roof railing with balustrades is the аttic in the form of reduced model of the temple, symbolically pointing to the building as a "temple of music", whose inner box is marked "Home and school of the singing band Stanković", and the year of construction is above the tympanon – 1913.

 Above the entrance to the building is a relief, "An old man with a fiddle and a boy" with the qualities of Art Nouveau.
 On the parapets, atypical fields between the windows of the first and second floors, there are relief portraits of the composer Кornelije Stanković, Davorin Jenko and the president of the singing band Stanković, Živojin Simić.

 The largest room of the interior is a concert hall with a gallery, with moldings and stucco-decoration in Art Nouveau style.

 Due to its cultural, historical and architectural and urban value, the building of the Musical School Stanković was declared a cultural property – a cultural monument.